 The bill amends section 11-28.3-06 of the North Dakota Century Code, which pertains to the organization and compensation of rural ambulance boards.
 It establishes that the board of directors must consist of a minimum of five and a maximum of ten residents from the district, with all directors and officers elected for two-year terms.
 Notably, the vice president will serve a one-year term during the first election, and half of the directors elected at that time will also serve one-year terms.
 The bill allows districts to specify the number of directors in their bylaws, ensuring equal representation from each township or group of townships, and permits a combination of regional and at-large directors.

-Additionally, the bill introduces provisions for board member compensation, allowing board members to receive payment at a rate set by the board of directors, which replaces the previous requirement that all officers and directors serve without pay, except for the secretary-treasurer.
+Additionally, the bill introduces provisions for board member compensation, allowing them to receive payment at a rate set by the board of directors, which replaces the previous requirement that all officers and directors serve without pay, except for the secretary-treasurer.
 It also mandates that if a vacancy occurs on the board due to resignation, a special meeting must be held within sixty days to elect a replacement.
-Furthermore, it stipulates that no more than two elected board members can be affiliated with the licensed ambulance service serving the district, and those members must qualify as volunteers.
+Importantly, it limits the number of board members who can also be part of the licensed ambulance service to two, ensuring they meet the definition of a volunteer as outlined in existing law.

 Enrollment: 11-28.3-06